Ouxsoft/LuckByDice/README.md

 # LuckByDice

-A library for simulating luck based dice rolls written in PHP.
+A library for simulating luck based dice rolls from dice notations written in PHP.

 ## Installation